-Failure of one class in one semester requires repeating at the next time offered on a space available basis.
+Failure of any class requires repeating it at the next offering on a space available basis.
 If a failed course is required for progressing in the program, the student cannot progress.
-A second failure at any time in the program or semester is an automatic dismissal from the program.
+The student will receive a letter of suspension from that course until they are able to repeat and successfully pass it.
+A second failure, at any time in the program prompts an automatic dismissal from the program.
+If at any time a student's cumulative GPA is less than 2.5 it is automatic dismissal from the program.